clawfire/josesanchez/contact.md

     description: "I don't receive random people from the internet at home.
 But you can send me letter or use it as reference into for me into your CRM or whatever related to business.
 No creeps.
 Thanks."
     gps: [49.6151504,6.1601745]
 ---

+Your time is limited, don’t waste it living someone else’s life.
+Don’t be trapped by dogma, which is living the result of other people’s thinking.
+Don’t let the noise of other opinions drown your own inner voice.